GalvinGao/grafana-mirai-notifier/README.md

 [![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/GalvinGao/grafana-mirai-notifier)](#)

-This notifier allows the one to send notify message to a QQ group when a Grafana alert is triggered.
+This notifier allows the one to send notify message to a QQ group when a Grafana alert is triggered, by using the builtin webhook support that Grafana provides.

 This project is based on [mamoe/mirai](https://github.com/mamoe/mirai), [mamoe/mirai-console](https://github.com/mamoe/mirai-console), [LXY1226/MiraiOK](https://github.com/LXY1226/MiraiOK), [project-mirai/mirai-api-http](https://github.com/project-mirai/mirai-api-http) and [Logiase/gomirai](https://github.com/Logiase/gomirai)